gzdl-strive/responsive_profile/README.md

   - Build a responsive website that can support responses from various devices such as PCs and mobile devices - briefly introduce yourself.
 - *cause*：
   - Re learning Frontend - Emerging the idea of building a responsive website
-  - Consolidate the knowledge learned
+  - Consolidate the knowledge learned、BEM Specification

 ## Specification
 - `HTML Specification`